 Successful expatriates spend at least 6 months for their relocation to Mexico.
 This includes working with local and international financial advisors to be certain their affairs are in order.
 The goal is to be able to stretch and access your funds in order to live a happy and comfortable lifestyle in Mexico.

-Once the long-term details are in place, it’s always a good idea to keep in touch with any Canadian-based banking institution.
+Once the long-term details are in place, it’s always a good idea to keep in touch with your home-based banking institution.
 Some have branches in Mexico.
 Let them know of your relocation plans.

 You’ll need to know how to make deposits and withdrawals, transfer funds, and exchange money.
 They may charge additional fees for international transactions – money and wire transfers, ATM withdraws and changing account information.